 This section defines a protocol for power saving at a STA by using the TWT protocol to set up scheduled wakeup intervals and by defining an efficient signalling for the presence of BUs and synchronization.

-For the purpose of this clause, a frame including a TWT element with NDP Paging field present is referred to as NDP Paging Request or NDP Paging Response as clarified later.
-A STA sending an NDP Paging Request is referred to as NDP Paging Requester.
-A STA sending a NDP Paging Response in a response to an NDP Paging Request is referred to as NDP Paging Responder.
+For the purpose of this clause, a frame including a TWT element with the NDP Paging field present is referred to as NDP Paging Request or NDP Paging Response as clarified later.
+A STA sending an NDP Paging Request is referred to as NDP Paging requester.
+A STA sending a NDP Paging Response in a response to an NDP Paging Request is referred to as NDP Paging responder.

-A STA can request an NDP Paging TWT by sending an NDP Paging Request as described in this clause.

-The setup procedure follows the protocol described in 9.41.1 (TWT overview), unless otherwise described in this subclause.
+A STA requests an NDP Paging TWT by sending an NDP Paging Request.The setup procedure follows the protocol described in 9.41.1 (TWT overview), unless otherwise described in this subclause.

-A non-AP STA sending an NDP Paging Request to a NDP Paging Responder STA, shall set the P-ID field to one of the partial AIDs assigned to the non-AP STA (see 9.17b).
+A non-AP STA sending an NDP Paging Request to another STA, shall set the P-ID field of the NDP Paging Request to one of the partial AIDs assigned to the receiving STA(see 9.17b).

-An AP sending an NDP Paging Request to a NDP Paging Responder should set the P-ID field of the NDP Paging Request to the Partial BSSID.
+An AP sending an NDP Paging Request to a non-AP STA should set the P-ID field of the NDP Paging Request to the Partial BSSID.

-Upon receiving an NDP Paging Request, the recipient STA shall respond with an NDP Paging Response with an NDP Paging Field defined as follows:
+Upon receiving an NDP Paging Request, the recipient STA shall respond with an NDP Paging Response with the NDP Paging fields set as follows:

-The P-ID should be set to the same value as the P-ID field in the NDP Paging Request.
+The P-ID field should be set to the same value as the P-ID field in the NDP Paging Request.

 The Max NDP Paging period field shall be set to any value that is less than or equal to the Max NDP Paging period in the NDP Paging Request.